mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 To read from a string, see <https://tour.golang.org/methods/21>.

-One way to read from a file is to use the package `io/ioutil` which defines a `ReadFile` function that reads the entire file in one call.
+One way to read from a file is to use the package `io/ioutil` which defines a `ReadFile` function.
+This reads the entire file in one call.

 For example: